Sonya29/FutureGrad_v2/README.md

 # FutureGrad
-e-learning system with special features including stylus-friendly marking tools
+Developed an e-learning web application which comprises of a stylus-friendly e-marking feature, forum and improved anonymous marking features which aim to:
+1) Speed up and ease the marking process (as opposed to drag n' drop marking)
+2) Encourage more personalised (as opposed to pre-defined) feedback
+3) Automate deadline extension to special needs students who are entitled to it.
+This, along with automated capping of late submission, has removed the need for lecturers to identify their students when marking, thus enforcing anonymous marking and reducing marker bias.
+4) Reduce worload for lecturers by automating certain tasks e.g. Automate student allocation to core modules once they complete an academic year
+5) Encourage communication between students
+6) Support team submissions and marking of team submissions

-This project was originally written in PHP and was part of my dissertation at Kingston University (September 2016 - May 2017).
+This project was originally written in PHP and was part of my dissertation at Kingston University (September 2016 - May 2017)  and was re-done in .NET, in the aim to improve features as well as the architecture of the system, allowing for unit testing.

 Below, is a sample of my dissertation.